rohskopf/tiletrial/README.md

 Comparing the performance of different methods of tiling a sequence (e.g. DNA sequence).

+TileTrial is a framework for comparing the performance of different functions for a *tiling* operation.

 A tiling operation is like this: given a string, return a "tile" of that string which is a substring of length `k`.
 The tiles serve as windows of the original string, shifted by 1.

 ## Installing TileTrial